You do not need to budget or track your expenses. Instead, take 1 hour at the start of the month to compute your net worth.

 If you been working for 3 years, without much major aim, yet your net worth is stagnating, it might make sense to examine your expenses in detail.

-3. It makes you Gamify your Financial Life.
+#4.
+It makes you Gamify your Financial Life.
 Human beings love seeing numbers jump.
-You like to play games where you grind and get a kick out of leveling up.
-When you plot your accounts in this way, you want to make the numbers better than the month before or the year before.
+You like to play games where you grind and get a kick out of levelling up.
+When you track your accounts in this way, you want to make the numbers better than the month before or the year before.

 You want to get your net worth to rise instead of fall.
 Some of you want to see how fast you can get to a particular band.